Taapeli/isotammi-addons/source/SuperTool/README.md

     #include file-name

 This code must be the only text on a line and it must start from the first column and contain exactly the text "#include" (with the hash sign included).
-The file name is resolved using the Gramps defaults so in practice it should probably be fully qualified (i.e an absolute path).
+If the file name is not fully qualified (i.e an absolute path) then SuperTool will look at three places:
+* in a folder/directory called "supertool" under the user's home directory
+* in the place where SuperTool is installed (i.e. $HOME/.gramps/gramps51/plugins/SuperTool)
+* the current directory for the Gramps process (usually the user's home directory)

+So it is intended that the user can store often used include files in her own "supertool" folder.

 The text from the specified file is included 'as-is' to the point where the include command was found.
 The included code cannot contain #include statements.

 This is intended to allow including possibly complex auxiliary functions without cluttering the user interface.
 The included code naturally has access to all pre-defined variables.
+The SuperTool installation will contain a few include files with generally useful functions.
+They will be documented in the reference section below.

 ## Changing font